-(1) The number of attempts to pass a course examination is restricted to three.
+(1) The number of attempts to pass a module examination is restricted to three.

-(2) If course examinations consist of several sub-course examinations, then a sub-course examination that was graded as "not satisfactory" or "fail", cannot be repeated notwithstanding § 16a APO, if the sub-course examination overall has been passed.
+(2) If module examinations consist of several sub-module examinations, then a sub-module examination that was graded with a "not satisfactory" or "fail", cannot be repeated notwithstanding § 16a APO, if the sub-module examination overall has been passed.